What Shape Is Your Dog's Ear?

 Sometimes dog people do take the shape of a pendant ear into account as in the V-Shaped Ear which he usually refers to a medium length triangular drop ear as on this Vizsla.
 Similar shaped ears can be seen on the Bullmastiff.

 Perhaps the most extreme attention to the shape of the ear occurs in the Bedlington Terrier shown here.
 It is described as having a Filbert Shaped Ear, supposedly because the ear is shaped like a leaf of the hazelnut or Filbert tree.
-I have never heard this label applied to any other breed beside the Bedlington.
+I have never heard this label applied to any other breed besides the Bedlington.

 Some dog's ears are neither fully erect nor clearly pendant, and the various ways in which an ear can be partially bent has resulted in specific labels.
 Cocked ears or semi-pricked ears, as seen on this Rough Collie are basically an upright prick ear that bends over slightly at the tip.
 You can also see this ear shape on Border Collies and Pit Bulls.